AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

 In Adobe Experience Manager (AEM), components are the building blocks used to create pages and forms.
 They provide a simple and powerful way for authors to create and manage content, while also providing developers with the flexibility and extensibility needed to create custom components.

-The Core Components are a set of pre-built, standardized WCM components that are designed to speed up development time and reduce maintenance costs for websites.
-These components include things like text fields, images, videos, and more.
-They are designed to be flexible and can be easily customized to match the specific needs of a website.
+The are designed to speed up development time and reduce maintenance costs for websites and forms, be flexible and can be easily customized to match the specific needs of a website and form.

 The Core Components are also designed to be responsive and support a wide range of devices, including desktops, tablets, and smartphones.
 They also adhere to the latest web standards and best practices, making them a robust and reliable solution for creating web content.

-Additionally, the Core Components are built to work seamlessly with other parts of AEM, allowing authors and developers to create more engaging and interactive forms with less effort and less time.

 Overall, the Core Components are an essential tool for creating and managing web content in AEM, providing a powerful and flexible solution that can help to reduce development time and maintenance costs, while also providing a great user experience to the website visitors.

-In Adobe Experience Manager, components are the structural elements that constitute the content of the pages and forms being authored.
-Components have always been a fundamental element of the AEM experience, making page and form creation simple but powerful for the author and the development of components flexible and extensible for the developer.
-The Core Components are a set of standardized Web Content Management (WCM) components to speed up development time and reduce maintenance cost of your websites.

 ## Adaptive Forms Core Components